Chireven/DeepSpaceNine/README.md

+# *** NOTE ***
+There are some major changes to the project coming in the next couple of days.
+If you want access to any of the old project, you can find them in the _Legacy folder.

 # Star Trek : Deep Space Nine
 Deep Space Nine is loved by many people.
 Unfortunately, we will most likely never see a studio release of Deep Space Nine in HD.
 I want to see it in something better than what is available.
 Online streaming services have SD copies with flaws... it can be better.